Listen to this Article:

 1. Print all online receipts to place in a physical folder.

-2. Scan paper receipts to save in your computer.
+2. Scan paper receipts to save to your computer.

 It’s up to you, just make sure you have a record to prove to the IRS in case you’re audited (this is when they check up on your math).
 Then, create a spreadsheet to keep track of the total expenses for each category (see below) or use a program like Quickbooks.